Best Pass for London: Guide to Choosing (2026)

 Exceeding 30 days it is not refundable, but you always have the 12 months (11 remaining) to use / surrender it.

-It is the solution designed for those looking for maximum simplicity for a short trip (such as a weekend, max long weekend), wanting to get a taste of London by visiting just a few of the most famous attractions without organizational stress.
+This is the ideal solution for those seeking maximum simplicity for a short trip (such as a weekend or long weekend), wanting to get a taste of London by visiting just a few of the most famous attractions without the stress of organizing everything.

 Unlike other more extensive tourist passes analyzed above, this package includes only four experiences, chosen specifically for an overview of London.